Bhojrajbhatt6/SalesPrediction/README.md

-It looks like you've built a simple linear regression model to predict sales based on advertising spending, explored feature selection using correlation, and even tried multifeature selection and Lasso regression for comparison.
-It's a solid piece of work!
-Writing a README for your project on GitHub is a great idea.
-Here's a quick template you can use:

 Advertising Sales Prediction
-Overview

 This project explores the relationship between advertising spending and product sales using machine learning techniques.
 A linear regression model is employed to predict sales based on different advertising channels, such as TV, radio, and newspaper.

 Contents